QuantumLove/dockershell/Readme.md

-Very work in progress, but saves you a looot of hassle
+Very "work in progress", but saves you a looot of hassle if you are on Windows / and don't want to manually install stuff and/or rely on ported binaries.

 Not at all tested but we do it as we go!